My design journey began long before I began my own design business.

 When I was 17, my 4-H design project was selected for State Fair and while I had discovered my passion it wasn't without a few 'bumps in the road.'

-After college I enjoyed a successful career in broadcast advertising but when I wasn't creating branding and advertising ideas and strategies for my clients I was creating design plans and staging strategies for myself and others.
-In 1987, before staging was even a profession, I staged and flipped my first home and created a bidding war during the open house.
+After college I enjoyed a successful career in broadcast advertising but when I wasn't creating advertising ideas and strategies for my clients I was creating design plans and staging strategies for myself and others.
+In 1987, before staging was even a thing, I staged and flipped my first home and created a bidding war during the open house.
 During the years that followed, I continued doing design projects for friends and family.
 In 1997 my husband and I and our four children lived in a tiny, old farmhouse built in 1900 which hadn't seen an improvement since the 1960's.
-While we painfully (and on a daily basis) realized our home was not creating family harmony, we felt 'stuck' as to how to fix it.
-Being the creative type I was confident I could create the look and space we needed in our home but I was wrong.
-So, we interviewed many contractors and received free and conflicting 'design advice'.
-We were overwhelmed, paralyzed and confused.
+While we painfully (and on a daily basis) realized our home was not creating family harmony we were 'stuck' as to how to fix it.
+Being the creative type I was confident I could create the look and space we needed in our home but because we had different points of view, I was wrong.
+We interviewed many contractors, trades and retail merchants and listened to their free 'design advice' which didn't make sense to us either by form or function.
 We also felt pressured by this 'free' design advice to build a project we couldn't afford (now don't get me wrong, I work with, respect and am thankful for the builders, trades and engineers that are gifted in their area of expertise but they are not trained as interior designers.
-Interior Design is hard - and the more I know, the more I realize I don't know!!!
-There are so many variables and options that all effect each other, which means so many more chances to make even more mistakes.
+Interior Design is hard - and the more I know, the more I realize that I don't know it all!
+There are so many variables and options that all effect each other, which means so many more chances to make mistakes.
+When I get home, I want to smile and feel good - not stare at that ugly, costly mistake.

 So I returned to college to finish that design degree.
 And guess what?
 I graduated Magna Cum Laude and my design portfolio was featured on the College website.
-We now had the confidence to renovate our old, eight room, farmhouse fixer upper and found truth in Proverbs 24:3 which states, "By wisdom a house is built and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures."
+I learned how both form and function work together to change a house into a home and found truth in Proverbs 24:3 which states, "By wisdom a house is built and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures."
 You see, great design does involve details but it also relies on a process and a discipline and am empathy that combines it all.
 And I also discovered that as our home changed, by the grace of God, so did we.

 That is why I am passionate about what I do!
 My work breathes new life into my client's homes and enhances their lives!
 And at this point in journey, I'm also seeing how those changed lives, change others (to God be the glory).